Elliptic Double Affine Hecke Algebras: Infinite groups

 \end{prop}

-\begin{proof} By symmetry, we may suppose that the constraint on $M$ holds.
-The sections of a coherent sheaf bimodule on a product of open subsets depends only on the intersection of those open subsets on the support of the sheaf bimodule.
+\begin{proof} By symmetry, we~may suppose that the constraint on~$M$ holds.
+The~sections of a~cohe\-rent sheaf bimodule on a product of open subsets depends only on the intersection of those open subsets on the support of the sheaf bimodule.
 It follows, therefore, that there is a natural isomorphism

 for any open subset $V'$.
-Computing the tensor product via an affine open covering of $Y$ containing $V$ gives a natural morphism
+Computing the tensor product via an affine open covering of~$Y$ con\-tai\-ning~$V$ gives a natural morphism

 and the compatibility conditions ensure that this is an isomorphism as required. \end{proof}